fonoster/fonoster/docs/operator/deploy-with-docker.md

 ## Environment Variables

 - `DOCKER_HOST_IP` - If you run on a cloud, such as Digital Ocean, the installer will use your public IP.
 For a local environment, you must set the value of your host's IP (it won't be automatic.)
-- `DOMAIN` - The Domain for your API endpoint
+- `DOMAIN` - The Domain for your API endpoint.
+Is is required for TLS support and it t must point to your Docker Host.
 - `ENABLE_TLS` - Set to `true` if you want to generate and use a set of Let's Encrypt certificates.
 The value of `DOMAIN` must be publically routable.
 Defaults to `false`
 - `HTTP_PORT` - Unsecure port for HTTP connections.
 Defaults to `50051`
 - `HTTPS_PORT` - Secure port for HTTP connections.
 Defaults to `443`